kylewray/librbr/README.md

 librbr
 ======

+NOTE: This is for archival purposes only; librbr has been abandoned.
+Please use "nova" (https://www.github.com/kylewray/nova).

 A library for resource bounded reasoning using optimized solvers for  MDPs, POMDPs, and Dec-POMDPs.
 The librbr library supports continual (online) planning as well as offline planning, for finite MDP-like objects, in finite or